Finding Your One Thing: Getting Enough Sleep and Keeping a Schedule

 If that biological clock isn’t consistently going to bed and getting up at similar times each day, your body won’t sleep as well as it should.
 Let’s say you go to bed 2 hours before your normal bedtime – what’s bound to happen?
 You’ll struggle to sleep.
 Why?
 Because you're operating outside of your normal rhythm.
 Besides, you never miss your morning coffee...this is equally important to that.

-This is the first of several articles to come.
 Is either of these suggestions your one thing?
 Please comment below!